 Further reinforcing these findings, City of Melton Councillor's (Melton City Council, 2021) note the high prevalence of social isolation, mental health concerns, financial hardship in the community as well as the devastating impact for local business owners that they have observed through their work supporting community during the pandemic.
-Furthermore, Councillor's reinforced the disproportionate impacts experienced by people with disability and their carer's, and Women and children living in at risk situations.
+Furthermore, Councillor's reinforced the disproportionate impacts experienced by people with disability and their carer's, and women and children living in at risk situations.
 Social isolation was also noted as being felt closely by older people in the community, children and young people, as well as single people living alone.

-Integration of the Report findings allowed for identification of a Framework for action to aid recovery and resilience building in response to the pandemic.
+Integration of the Report findings allowed for identification of a framework for action to aid recovery and resilience building in response to the pandemic.
 This Framework is for guidance only, it is not a Council endorsed Plan that directs Council action.
-This framework is presented in Figure 1 presents titled 'The City of Melton Recovery and Resilience Framework' (the Framework).
-The Framework presents foundations, pillars and streamlined strategies for action that not only address immediate acute need, but also seek to address existing vulnerabilities that exposed the City of Melton community to experience disproportionate impacts as a result of the pandemic.
+This framework titled 'The City of Melton Recovery and Resilience Framework' is presented in Figure 1 and shows the foundations, pillars and streamlined strategies for action that not only address immediate acute need, but also seek to address existing vulnerabilities that exposed the City of Melton community to experience disproportionate impacts as a result of the pandemic.